 - Applied Probability looking at noise removal in biological data

 - Live Cell Imaging in the context of mammalian cells and cancer

 In my free time, you can find me:

 - Tinkering with ham radio, mechanical keyboards, and other miscellaneous amateur electronics projects

 - Experimenting with fermentation in the kitchen

-The links at the top of this page are the best ways to get in touch with me online since I don't use social media.
-I don't have enough time to use it and remain as productive as I'd like, so I try to avoid it.
-I also like having control of my own data and the knowledge that what I’ve made won’t spontaneously disappear one day.
+I don't use social media.
+I don't have enough time or willpower to use it and remain as productive as I'd like, so I try to avoid it.
+I also prefer maintaining control of my own data, as much as possible.

 This website used to run on Gatsby, but the complexity and bundle size were getting ridiculous for the kind of site that I wanted to run.
 This site currently runs on Eleventy, which is working well and seems to be much faster than Gatsby.
 My needs for this site are simple enough that eventually I may hack together my own static site generator instead.